-101 Tips To Improve Your Relationship Right Now
+101 Relationship Tips Straight from Dating Experts

 Why would they want to upset you or hurt you?
 Give your partner the benefit of the doubt, but if it’s really bothering you, don’t be afraid to bring it up.

-18. Write notes.
+18. Write Notes

 Whether you have study hall together or live together, handwritten notes are personal touches in today’s highly digital world.

-19. Pitch in.
+19. Pitch In

-Help each other with chores and other necessary, if banal, activities — cooking, cleaning, re-organizing, etc. Not doing them if you live together can create tension, and always doing them can create unfair expectations.
-Act as team of equals.
+Help each other with chores and other necessary, if banal, activities—cooking, cleaning, re-organizing, etc. Not doing them if you live together can create tension, and always doing them can create unfair expectations.
+Act as a team of equals.

-20. Disconnect.
+20. Disconnect

 Step away from the laptop during quality time.
 Everything on the Internet will still be there later.